Did we save you a phone call, a wrong turn, or a 12% battery moment? Buy us a coffee.

 Ouray Riverside Resort offers campsite-level EV charging, which means you're plugging into the RV park's electrical pedestal at your site.
 Most RV parks have 30 and 50 amp service.
 Use the 50 amp pedestal for your EV and 30 amp for your trailer, or the NEMA 5-15 household outlet.
 A 30-to-50 amp adapter is not recommended.
 Always confirm with the park before you start charging, and turn down your charge rate if possible.
 A slower draw is kinder to the park's infrastructure and less likely to flip breakers.

 If you're staying at Ouray Riverside Resort and want to charge at camp, you can do that right at your site.
 But if you need a faster top-up or DC fast charging, here are your options.
 There is DC fast charging right in Ouray from ChargePoint.
-Beyond that, Durango is about 60 miles away with ChargePoint, Ford BlueOval, Rivian Adventure Network, and others.
+Beyond that, Lake City is about 19 miles away with ChargePoint.
 Have your next charging stop figured out before you arrive.
 The peace of mind is worth the two minutes of planning.

 Yes, Ouray Riverside Resort is an EV-friendly campground that allows electric vehicle charging right at your campsite.
-That daily rate adds up on a week-long stay, but the alternative is a 60-mile detour to Durango.
+That daily rate adds up on a week-long stay, but the only public fast-charge option outside town is Lake City, which is 19 miles as the crow flies but a much longer drive over San Juan passes.

 Yes.
 Since Ouray Riverside Resort allows EV charging at campsites, you can plug in when you arrive and let it charge overnight.
 Most RV park hookups provide Level 2 charging speeds, which is perfect for an overnight charge.
 Set your vehicle's charge rate to something reasonable if you can.
 A slower draw is kinder to the park's electrical system, and that's how you stay welcome.